SPECIAL: Synopsis Assisted Secure Collaborative Analytics: Planner

-{\bf Projection, grouping and aggregation.} The \code{PROJECT} accesses private relations and discards unnecessary columns independently on each server, without secure computations.
+{\bf Projection, grouping and aggregation.} The \code{PROJECT} accesses private relations and discards unnecessary columns independently on each server, which is naturally oblivious.
 Thus, I/O costs dominate this operation, with both input and output costs bounded by \(O(n)\).
-The costs of \code{ORDER-BY}, \code{DISTINCT}, and \code{GROUP-BY} are primarily due to oblivious sorting, resulting in a complexity of \(O(n\log^2n)\).
+The costs of \code{ORDER-BY}, \code{DISTINCT}, and \code{GROUP-BY} are dominated by oblivious sorting, resulting in a complexity of \(O(n\log^2n)\).
 Additionally, as these operators do not reduce output sizes, both \(C_{\mathsf{in}}\) and \(C_{\mathsf{out}}\) are bounded by \(O(n)\).
 Finally, the cost of aggregations, i.e. \code{COUNT}, \code{SUM}, and \code{MIN/MAX} subjects to a oblivious linear scan, typically outputting a single secret-shared value.
 Hence, its \(C_{\mathsf{eval}}\) is bounded by \(O(n)\), with $C_{\mathsf{in}}$ at \(O(n)\) and $C_{\mathsf{out}}$ at \(O(1)\).